 As leaves fall and create a colourful crisp carpet underfoot, take a waterside stroll to enjoy the last of the milder weather before winter creeps upon us.

 Autumn's a great time to visit, the colours are changing from vibrant greens to beautiful shades of gold, and the dappled light through the autumn foliage will provide the perfect backdrop to your photographs.

-The valley begins to turn golden at different times, and the new vista behind the mill gives great views of the valley and moorland beyond.
-Another great place to stop and admire the autumn colours is through the 'Framing the Landscape' frame at Clough car park.
+The valley begins to turn golden at different times, and a great place to stop and admire the autumn colours is through the 'Framing the Landscape' frame at Clough car park.